Tursunzoda

 Tursunzoda (Турсунзода; also Tursunzade from Турсунзаде) is a city in western Tajikistan, known for its aluminium smelting plant TadAZ.
 It is located 60 km west of Dushanbe (40 km west of Hisor), near the border with Uzbekistan.
 It is near several rivers, Shirkent and Karatag immediately to the west and east of the city, and Kofarnihon further east.
 Its population is estimated at 55,700 for the city proper and 298,800 for the city with the outlying communities (2020).
 Its population was given as 40,600 in the 1989 census, falling to 39,000 in 2000, and estimated at 37,000 in 2006.

 The city has two television stations, TV-REGAR and TV-TADAZ, two newspapers, Aluminiy Tojikiston and Regar, and a radio station.

 Tursunzoda is home to football club Regar-TadAZ Tursunzoda.

 History

 Tursunzoda was originally the village of Regar, meaning "a town on sand".
 In 1978, the town and with it the whole district were renamed in honor of the Tajik national poet, Mirzo Tursunzoda.
 Its railroad station is still called Regar.
 The city developed from a village as a regional centre for an agricultural district in the western part of Gissar (Hisor) Valley.
 Fruits, especially grapefruit, vegetables, and cotton are grown in the district.
 Thanks to plentiful irrigation from the local rivers, Tursunzoda district is a major rice-growing region, producing 1,400 tons, or 13% of Tajikistan's rice harvest in 2006.
 In the 1960s, the nearby Nurek Dam hydroelectric power station on the river Vakhsh made the city a good location for industry, and besides the aluminium plant, there are also china, brick, cable, and cotton cleaning plants.
+During the Tajikistani Civil War, the city came under the control of warlord Mahmud Khudoyberdiev.